bytemare/voprf/.github/CONTRIBUTING.md

 This project tries to be as Go idiomatic as possible.
 Conventions from [Effective Go](https://golang.org/doc/effective_go) apply here.
 Tests use a very opinionated linting configuration that you can use before committing to your changes.

+### Governance Model

+This project follows the [Benevolent Dictator Governance Model](http://oss-watch.ac.uk/resources/benevolentdictatorgovernancemodel) where the project owner and lead makes all final decisions.

 ### Licence

 By contributing to this project, you agree that your contributions will be licensed under the project's [License](https://github.com/bytemare/voprf/blob/main/LICENSE).